Dodgers set NL homer mark for month at 57, beat Rangers 7-2

 The Dodgers, who have the best record in the majors, bounced back from a series-opening loss to the fading Rangers with consecutive wins.
 They now have 12 straight series victories to start the season — tied for the fifth-best season-opening run since 1969.

-The 1990 Cincinnati Reds have the record with 17 straight series wins to start the year.
+The 1990 Cincinnati Reds own the record with 17 straight series wins to start the year.
 LA is among three teams next at 14, a mark the Dodgers reached in 1977 to match the 1970 Minnesota Twins.
 Baltimore made it a trio in 1997.

+“Regardless of if you lose the first game of a series, we’re trying to win every game and there’s no panic in the clubhouse,” Roberts said.
+“So the goal is to keep winning series, and do that indefinitely.”

 LA starter Tony Gonsolin surrendered his first run after beginning the season with 16 2/3 scoreless innings, but the right-hander still doesn’t have a win to show for his 0.51 ERA.
 Gonsolin came out after three innings, the third time in four starts he was pulled without going five.